robert-c-towell/skinnerbox2/COMPONENTS.md

   * Knows 2 rooms
   * Knows which way they can be accessed
   * Has state
+* Items
+  * Items that are listed in the Items section do not exist anywhere in the game world.
+They are waiting to be moved into an inventory

 ## Example Values
 * `settings`